As the Fed continues to raise interest rates, card issuers find it more expensive to lend and are tamping down on promotional offers.

 Super generous offers won’t disappear completely, though.

 “You’ll still have issuers that will have longer durations,” says Lawrence.
 Citibank, for example, is unlikely to scrap its notoriously long promotions.
 “That’s part of their brand,” he says.
 The Citi Simplicity card, for example, still advertises an 18-month, 0-percent introductory offer on both balance transfers and purchases.
 Meanwhile, the Citi Diamond Preferred card gives cardholders 21 months to pay off a transferred balance interest-free.
+(These promotional offers are no longer available.)

 You may also see some card issuers taking advantage of the trend toward modest offers by veering in the opposite direction, says Lawrence.
 “You’ll see some players possibly try to differentiate themselves,” he says.
 For example, they might decide to give longer durations because everyone else is in decline, says Lawrence.